-Grades 9,10,11,12 Semester 1 3 periods/cycle .25 credit 0425 BT, EL
+Grades 9,10,11,12 Semester 1 0425 BT, EL .25 credit

 Yearbook is a course for students who wish to be a part of the production of The Pioneer, the school's yearbook.
 Involved students' responsibilities include: writing, photography, design, and budgeting.
 Interested students should be able to interview and work with others, maintain journalistic principles in writing and design and work independently under tight deadlines.
 Yearbook staff members should be interested in design, with a keen eye for detail.
 Interested students should complete the yearbook interest survey to enroll in the course.